 Wow!
 Can you believe we are only 10 days out from Christmas?!
 I’m scrambling to get those last minute gifts together, and thought you might be doing the same, so this week’s free fingerless gloves crochet pattern is something that works up in an hour or two.
-It also matches my Primrose and Proper Slouch hat, and either the Primrose and Proper Super Scarf, or the Primrose and Proper Cowl so you can make a complete set for that special person, or charity.
-I’ve had several requests for a set of fingerless gloves or mitts to go with the other pieces, and I hope you get much enjoyment out of this pattern!
+It also matches my Primrose and Proper Slouch hat, and either the Primrose and Proper Super Scarf, or the Primrose and Proper Cowl so you can crochet a complete set for that special person, or charity.
+I’ve had several requests for a set of fingerless gloves or wrist warmers to go with the other crochet pieces, and now that they are here I hope you get much enjoyment out of this free pattern!

-These fingerless gloves are worked sideways to begin, then you will fold the rectangle in half, put the edging on both ends, and then sew up the sides leaving room for the thumb hole.
+These simple fingerless gloves are worked sideways to begin, then you will fold the rectangle in half, put the edging on both ends, and then sew up the sides leaving room for the thumb hole.
 It’s pretty easy, and once you make the first glove the second should go very quickly.
+If you are concerned about them both turning out he right size, make the main body of both your fingerless gloves first, then add the edging.

 4.5mm hook, or hook needed to obtain gauge (a 5mm (I) hook should work as well)